Water Heater Replacement Cost Guide 2025: What You'll Pay

 - 3. Time Your Purchase: Late fall and early spring are often slower seasons with better availability.
 Avoid emergency replacements by acting on warning signs.

-- 4. Consider Total Cost of Ownership: A more efficient unit that costs $500 more upfront might save $1,500+ over its lifetime in energy costs.
+- 4. Consider Total Cost of Ownership: A more efficient unit that costs more upfront can save significantly over its lifetime in lower energy costs.

 - 5. Ask About Financing: Many HVAC companies offer 0% APR financing, making higher-efficiency options more accessible.